martinaalvera/Documentation/admin_documentation/tosca_templates/tosca_galaxy_cluster.rst

 The related tosca template is located `here <https://github.com/indigo-dc/tosca-types/blob/master/examples/galaxy_elastic_cluster.yaml>`_.

-The inpout parameters allow to customize the number of virtual nodes, nodes and master virtual hardware:
+The input parameters allow to customize the number of virtual nodes, nodes and master virtual hardware:

 ::